pypsa-meets-earth/pypsa-earth/doc/user-guide/configuration.md

 ``bash
 snakemake -j 1 build_shapes

-``
+!!! note
     The rule `build_shapes` currently use [Version 4.1](https://geodata.ucdavis.edu/gadm/gadm4.1/gpkg/) for their GADM data.
 This may change in the future.

 ## clean_osm_data_options